Table of Contents

 1. Use a storytelling approach for all messaging

-As per studies, if you want people to donate, you need to appeal to their emotions and a story is the best way to do so.
+Studies have shown that if you want people to donate, you need to appeal to their emotions, and a story is the best way to do so.

-To execute this, you’ll first need to create an overarching narrative that resonates with your organization’s mission.
+To execute this, you must create an overarching narrative that resonates with your organization’s mission.
 Next, you will have to fit this narrative into all your messaging.

 For example, assume that your charity works to provide meals to underprivileged children.
 You can create a story for a group of children to be used for your messaging:

-• General fundraising appeals – John (add image) needs your help to get through the day.
-Donate today to provide them with a meal for today.
+- General fundraising appeals: John (add image) needs your help to finish the day.
+Donate today to provide them with a meal.

-• Follow-up messages – Mike got through yesterday with the help of someone generous, but his today depends on you.
+- Follow-up messages: Mike got through yesterday with the help of a generous person, but his today depends on you.
 Donate now to give him a meal.

-These messages can be distributed through emails, social media posts, and even texts.
-In texts you could leverage bulk MMS to send out a compelling story with strong visuals.
+These messages can be distributed through emails, social media posts, and texts.
+In texts, you could leverage bulk MMS to send out a compelling story with strong visuals.

 2. Maintain consistent branding in all your collaterals

-Campaign branding is essential to make it stand out and easily identifiable among others.
+Campaign branding is essential to make it stand out and easily identifiable.
 Moreover, branded campaigns raise 38% more donations than others.
-The major brand elements that you need to focus on are:
+The primary brand elements that you need to focus on are:

-• Campaign Name – You can use creative names (for example the Movember campaign) to make your year-end giving campaign stand out.
-Plus, it’ll also be used as a hashtag in each social post to make the campaign searchable.
+- Campaign Name – You can use creative names (for example, the Movember campaign) to make your year-end giving campaign stand out.
+It’ll also be used as a hashtag in each social post to make the campaign searchable.

-• Logo – The logo of the campaign will be it’s visual identity, especially if the name cannot be added or shown.
+- Logo—The campaign’s logo will be its visual identity, especially if the name cannot be added or shown.

-• Color scheme – A set color scheme subconsciously creates the relation with your campaign and also makes it visually more identifiable.
+- Color scheme—A set color scheme subconsciously creates a relationship with your campaign and also makes it visually more identifiable.

-• Description – The campaign description on the campaign landing page or social profiles will set the tone for other communication.
-For example, a light and humorous description will carry over other messaging too.
+- Description—The campaign description on the campaign landing page or social profiles will set the tone for other communication.
+For example, a light and humorous description will carry over to other messaging.

 Here’s an example of a general information post from Movember USA on Twitter: